GRE Practice Questions

 - You can practice a paper-based test to master the question types and strategies to answer or you can take a computer-based test to get a hang of the tools and techniques to taking the test.

-- You can practice taking the timed test and get used to the ticking of the clock.
+- You can practice taking the timed GRE online test and get used to the ticking of the clock.

 Are GRE Practice Tests accurate?

-If you are expecting the practice test scores to be an accurate or even an approximate prediction of your actual GRE score, then you are only in for disappointment.
-The practice tests are simply to give you the feel of the test and the techniques.
+If you are expecting the GRE diagnostic test scores to be an accurate or even an approximate prediction of your actual GRE scores, then you are only in for disappointment.
+The GRE practice test questions you’ll encounter on the diagnostic tests are simply to give you the feel of the real GRE and the techniques.

 If you master the techniques and are able to get maximum right answers, then your actual GRE score will be what you dreamed of.

-A score can dip from one exam to another even with the same amount of knowledge or even the same percentage of correct/incorrect answer.
-Where you make errors, how many mistakes you make, the difficulty level of the incorrectly answered questions: all these factors can affect your score.
+A score can dip from one GRE practice exam to another even with the same amount of knowledge or even the same percentage of incorrect/correct answers.

-How many GRE Practice Tests do I take?
+How many GRE Practice Tests should I take before Exam?

 Is there a fixed number?
 We don’t think even experts can answer that.
-However, it all depends on how many practice tests you take to get familiar with the format of the test and the question types.
+However, it all depends on how many practice tests you take to get familiar with the format of the GRE test and its question types.

-You may take as many practice tests as you need to master the techniques and nail the GRE.
+You may take as many GRE practice tests as you need to master the techniques and understand how the GRE study plan should look like.
 The key here is to start early.

 Do not wait until the last few days to practice for the GRE as it is not an overnight thing to achieve.
 You need to go steady and go long.
 The more you practice, the better.